The program is designed to provide teacher certification at the secondary level in a designated content field.

 Initial Certification Program

 In addition to graduate programs leading to a Master of Education degree, a post baccalaureate non-degree program is available.
 This program is designed for secondary teacher candidates.
 Students must have a major in one of the areas for which Wayland Baptist University is approved for licensing and must have at least 24 semester hours in the subject area to include 12 semester hours in upper-level courses.
 The post baccalaureate program is individually designed for the students, and courses focus on the areas in which the student is expected to demonstrate proficiency on the state examination.
-Additionally, the student is expected to take courses in preparation for the Professional Practices and Responsibilities (PPR) portion of the state examination.
+Additionally, the student is expected to take courses in preparation for the Pedagogy and Professional Responsibilities (PPR) portion of the state examination.

-In lieu of student teaching, students in the graduate level initial certification program may take six hours of supervised internship (EDUC 5350 and EDUC 5351 ).
+In lieu of clinical teaching, students in the graduate level initial certification program may take six hours of supervised internship (EDUC 5350 and EDUC 5351 ).
 The student seeking probationary certification must demonstrate content proficiency through either obtaining a passing score on a state approved and administered content certification examination or a passing score on a state approved and administered Pre-Admission Content Test (PACT) prior to receiving the probationary certification.
-All teacher education standards are established by Teacher Education Advisory Councils in compliance with the state department of education.
+All teacher education standards are established by Teacher Education Advisory Committees in compliance with the state department of education.
 Certification is a function of the state and not the university.
 Students on probationary certification must be continually enrolled in the internship until a standard certification is issued.

 General Certification Requirements

 Individuals seeking to teach in the elementary, middle school, and high schools of the State must meet specific certification requirements.
-Individuals seeking an elementary certification must prove content proficiency by passing the generalist benchmark examination prior to admission to the teacher education certification program.
+Individuals seeking an elementary certification must prove content proficiency by passing the core subjects benchmark examination prior to admission to the teacher education certification program.
 If the applicant does not pass the benchmark test, additional work or courses will be prescribed to improve content competency and mastery.
 A secondary teaching field is 24 semester hours in an approved teaching specialization with twelve hours at or above the junior level (3000).
 A teaching field may be established by making a satisfactory score on the Pre-Admission Certification Test (PACT) prior to formal admission into the teacher education program.
 Certification requirements include formal admission to a teacher education program, the satisfactory completion of structured field experiences, satisfactory performance on required subject area and professional practices competency approved State examinations, compliance with an investigation to determine absence of a criminal history, and completion of a certification application accompanied by the required fee.
 Information related to these requirements follows:

 Admission to Teacher Education Program